pratheekv39/Manchester-Encoding-using-OpenGL/README.md

   11) The output of the file is to be given dynamically ( i.e., on User Input, the Manchester signal is generated)

-      i) On pressing 0 from the keyboard, the signal level changes from positive to negative
+      i) On pressing 0 from the keyboard, the signal level changes from positive to negative.

-      ii) On pressing 1 from the keyboard, the signal level changes from negative to positive
+      ii) On pressing 1 from the keyboard, the signal level changes from negative to positive.